wp-plugins/a-year-before/readme.txt

 `ayb_posts("month=6&day=14&notfound=Nothing blogged on this day.");` The titles of the articles written half a year and two weeks before, also showing the date .
 If there was no article written on that day, the output will be »Nothing blogged on this day.«

+`ayb_posts("range=14&dateformat=y-m-d");`
+Looks up a year back for written articles.
+If none are found, the plugin will check the next 7 days in the past.
+If a article is found on some of this days, all articles of this day will be listed with a "year-month-day"-format.

 == Styling ==

 If you like CSS, you can style the date with the class `ayb_date`, the link of the article with the class `ayb_link` and the notfound-message by using the class `ayb_notfound`.

 == Changelog ==

+0.7beta1

+* added range-parameter. you can use e.g. year=1&range=7 if you want to look back one year for articles. if no article is found on this day, the plugin will look up to 7 days back and lists the articles of the day the first article was found.

+0.6.1

+* Fix for sidebars not named 'sidebar'

 0.6